feridshahmur/feridshahmur/README.md

 ## 🚀 About Me

-✨ Turning caffeine ☕ into clean, maintainable, and interactive code since [Year].
+✨ Turning caffeine ☕ into clean, maintainable, and interactive code since 2020.
 ✨ Champion of **responsive design**, advocate for **accessible web**, and fan of **micro-interactions**.
 ✨ When I'm not coding, you'll find me dreaming up new ideas or exploring the latest front-end trends.